 This course introduces the knowledge and skills necessary for reading welding and related blueprints and sketches.
 An emphasis is placed on identifying types of welds, and the associated abbreviations and symbols.
-Pre-requisites: None Co-requisites: All Required WELD 1000 - Introduction to Welding Technology
+Pre-requisites: None Co-requisites: All Required

 WELD 1040 - Flat Shielded Metal Arc Welding